-The Association for Applied Sport Psychology (AASP) will be accepting conference abstract submissions for its 28th Annual Conference from January 1, 2013 through February 15, 2013.
-The program will consist of pre-conference continuing education workshops, invited keynote addresses, symposia, workshops, lectures, and poster sessions.
+The Association for Applied Sport Psychology (AASP) is now accepting conference abstract submissions for its 38th Annual Conference, through Monday, February 27, 2023 at 11:59 pm PST.
+The program will consist of pre-conference continuing education workshops, invited keynote addresses, symposia, workshops, panels, lectures, and poster sessions.

 Abstracts addressing the scientist-practitioner perspective are strongly encouraged.
 The scientist-practitioner focus involves an identification of the reciprocal relationships among theory, research, and interventions/practice.
 For example, theory-based empirical research presentations should draw the link to the applied implications of the research findings.
 Similarly, presentations that feature applied interventions and practice should clarify the relationship with current theory or research.

-Submitting members shall comply with the following conference policies, with respect to the submission of abstracts.
-For a complete list of ethical guidelines for submissions, please review Ethical Guidelines for Presenters.
+- Submitting members shall comply with the following conference policies, with respect to the submission of abstracts.
+For a complete list of ethical guidelines for submissions, please go to Ethical Guidelines for Presenters.

-There is no limit on the number of abstract submissions that each member may submit.
-However, because of space limitations in the program, the Conference Planning Committee will accept only one first author abstract per member.
+- There is no limit on the number of abstract submissions that each member may submit.

-All identified presenters on the abstract(s) must be current members of AASP and must be certain that they will be attending the conference, barring unforeseen emergencies.
-Note: non-presenting authors do not need to be active members.
+- All identified presenters on the abstract(s) must be current members of AASP (please refer to the description of the Symposia and Workshops under the "Types of Submissions" for exceptions) and must be certain that they will be attending the conference, barring unforeseen emergencies.
+Note: Non-presenting authors do not need to be active members.

-Identifiable information in the abstract is not permitted.
+- Identifiable information in the body of the abstract is not permitted.
 In order to ensure a blind review of the abstract, all identifiable information (e.g., reference to the presenters or university name and excessive referencing to personal work) should be removed from the abstract.